Nuclear regulatory authority

 Radioactive waste and spent fuel management

 Low and intermediate level waste from NPP Krško is stored on the site.
 All other radioactive waste generated in the country is handed over to the Agency for Radwaste Management and stored in the interim storage close to the capital Ljubljana.

-The spent fuel dry storage is going to be constructed on-site of the Krško NPP, as one of the post-Fukushima action plan items.
-The cross-border consultation process about the environmental impact assessment was successfully finished.
+The spent fuel dry storage is under construction on-site of the Krško NPP, as one of the post-Fukushima action plan items within the Safety Upgrade Programme.
 There are plans to transfer spent fuel into the dry storage by 2023 and the final solution for the spent fuel will be sought later.
 It is planned that the dry storage facility for spent fuel will operate for 60 years.
 As a small country, Slovenia is very much interested in regional or global solutions of high-level waste disposal.

 Based on the bilateral agreement between Slovenia and Croatia about the ownership of the Krško NPP both parties shall in equal shares assure funds for the preparation of the plant decommissioning and for the disposal of radioactive waste and spent fuel.
 In 1994, such fund was established in Slovenia and it is financed by the levy from each kWh produced in the Slovenian half of NPP Krško.
 A similar fund was also established in Croatia for its share of electricity from the same NPP.

 The site for low and intermediate level radioactive waste repository was approved by the Government in December 2009.
 The site, named Vrbina, is situated in the municipality of Krško in the vicinity of the Krško NPP.
 The Agency for Radioactive Waste Management is the future operator of this repository.
 In 2019, the environmental impact assessment report of the repository was presented and discussed with Austria and Croatia.
-At the time of writing, the licensing process is still ongoing.
-The start of the construction is expected in 2021 and the repository should start trial operation in 2023.
+At the time of writing, the licensing process for construction is in the final stage.
+The start of the construction is expected in 2022 and the repository should start trial operation two years later.

 Main legal instruments